Puqiyuan/Tsinsen_ACM/README.md

 all problems.
 If you want to see the problems, you must be registered.
 But if you don't want, does't matter, I will provide the exercises in every directory by png picture.
 I wish you can improve these codes with me so make it faster even though it is 100 score, thank you.

+If you want a English version about these problems because you don't know Chinese, please send me email.